Tchelet-Levi/mardi-gras-hackeru-project/README.md

 Due to not having access to frameworks such as React or Svelte, making reusable components proved itself difficult, so in order to not spend too much time on these components, I left them somewhat incomplete in terms of their reusability.
 I know I could use Web Components for this but I felt like it would be a bit of a waste of my time to learn Web Components when modern frameworks exist.

+## External resources I've used

+1. Ionicons (icon library)
+2. Pictures
+3. Copywriting (From Wikipedia and mardigrasneworleans.com)